-Nursing (LPN to RN - Program Bridge)
+Nursing (LPN to RN - Program Bridge) Degree Type Associate of Science

 The LPN to RN program bridge is designed to expand upon the previous education of the Licensed Practical Nurse.
 After successfully completing the 4-credit ADNR 197R-LPN to RN Program Bridge with a B- or greater, students enter the Registered Nurse program in the second year at the senior level.
 Students that complete the final two semesters with a grade of B- or greater graduate with an Associate of Science Degree in Nursing.
 They can then apply to sit for the NCLEX-RN Licensure exam.